Exact differential

-In multivariate calculus, a differential or differential form is said to be exact or perfect (exact differential), as contrasted with an inexact differential, if it is equal to the general differential $dQ$ for some differentiable function $Q$ in an orthogonal coordinate system.
+In multivariate calculus, a differential or differential form is said to be exact or perfect (exact differential), as contrasted with an inexact differential, if it is equal to the general differential $dQ$ for some differentiable function $Q$ in an orthogonal coordinate system (hence $Q$ is a multivariable function whose variables are independent, as they are always expected to be when treated in multivariable calculus).

 An exact differential is sometimes also called a total differential, or a full differential, or, in the study of differential geometry, it is termed an exact form.

 The integral of an exact differential over any integral path is path-independent, and this fact is used to identify state functions in thermodynamics.